AdaCore/langkit-query-language/user_manual/source/language_reference.rst

     val c = "hello"
     val d = null

-LKQL has multi-line string literals, but they're a bit different than in Python or other languages:
+LKQL has multi-line string literals, called block-strings but they're a bit different than in Python or other languages:

 .. code-block:: lkql

    val a = |" Hello
            |" This is a multi line string
            |" Bue

+.. note:: The first character after the ``"`` should be a whitespace.
+This is not enforced at parse-time but at run-time, so ``|"hello`` is still a syntactically valid block-string, but will raise an error when evaluated.

 LKQL has a few built-in operators available: